 Pro Tip: The key to the best mochi is using Mochiko or Shiratamako (sweet rice flour).
 Note that they are different than the regular glutinous rice flour.
 You can find them in most Japanese grocery stores, or order them online from Amazon.

-How to Make Green Tea Matcha Mochi
+How to Make Green Tea Matcha Mochi (Step-by-step Photos)

 We use the microwave method to make the green tea mochi dough, it’s the easiest way and takes just a few minutes!

-First whisk together mochiko, sugar, and green tea powder.
+Whisk together mochiko, sugar, and green tea powder.
 Then add water and mix well.
 It’s important to whisk until everything is dissolved completely.
 Cover the bowl with plastic wrap or kitchen towel loosely.
 Microwave at full power for 2 minutes.
 Take it out and mix with a wet spatula.
 Cover and microwave for 30 more seconds until the dough becomes slightly translucent.

 Then transfer the mochi dough onto the cornstarch-dusted parchment paper.
 Sprinkle more cornstarch onto the dough.
 Divide the dough into 4 equal parts and flatten each one into a circular shape.
 You can easily stretch the dough using your hands (watch the video to see how to do this).

-Scoop out red bean paste and place it in the centre of each mochi wrapper.
+Scoop out red bean paste and place it in the center of each mochi wrapper.
 Pinch the four corners of the mochi wrapper, and then pinch the remaining corners together.
 Tap the bottom of mochi with cornstarch.
 Brush the assembled green tea mochi with a brush gently to remove excess cornstarch (See the step-by-step photos below).

 Pro Tip: The dough is very sticky, so you’ll need to use cornstarch frequently during the wrapping process.
 The trickiest part of this recipe is to wrap the red bean paste in the mochi wrapper.
 It may take a few tries to get it into a great round shape, but after a few, you’ll get a hang of it.